falko-team/rider-coin/ReadMe.md

 # Rider Coin

-> Rider Wallet is under active development.
-The underlying C# framework libraries is subject to change.
+> Rider Coin Wallet is under active development.
+The underlying C# bot is subject to change.

 Rider Coin is simple rated coin wallet bot for groups.